 What we did

-Consumer Futures 2020 aims to help them do this.
-It is designed as a practical tool to help organisations throughout the global consumer goods industry plan for the future.
-It contains four different, but entirely plausible, scenarios which explore how patterns of consumption and consumer behaviour may have changed by 2020.
+Consumer Futures 2020 is a practical tool to help the global consumer goods industry, including retailers, brands and manufacturers, plan for the future.
+It contains of four different, but entirely plausible, scenarios exploring how patterns of consumption and consumer behaviour may have changed by 2020.

-The scenarios are accompanied by a toolkit to help you make best use of the scenarios.
-It includes six sketched-up products and services for each scenario illustrating how brands may meet consumer needs in 2020 and a set of personas which can be used to analyse the scenarios from different consumer perspectives.
+There’s also a toolkit to help use the scenarios, with six sketched-up products and services for each scenario illustrating how brands could meet consumer needs in 2020, and a set of personas to understand different future consumer perspectives.